Bible Study for 1/2 Day's Wages?

 What would you do if a postage stamp cost over half a day’s wages?
 Mail very few letters, I imagine.
 That’s exactly the situation that many inmates face as they decide whether to continue participation in the Truth Chasers Club (formerly the CEF Mailbox Club).
 Although wages for in-prison jobs vary, it is not unusual for an inmate to make $0.70 per day.
 It takes budgeting to a whole new level.

-Would you consider helping an inmate continue with their Bible study?
-See our donate page and designate your gift for "Save a Child From Prison".
+Would you consider helping an inmate continue with his or her Bible study?
+See our donate page and designate your gift for "Save a Child From Prison."